bbauska/Anti-Project-2025/README.md

 (such as sexual orientation and gender identity theories) that Congress had never imposed by statute.”
 [Department of Labor and Related Agencies, Project 2025, accessed 6/24/24]</p>

-<p>● Project 2025 recommends the next president rescind EO 11246, which would eliminate OFCCP.
+<p>Project 2025 recommends the next president rescind EO 11246, which would eliminate OFCCP.
 “Rescind EO 11246.
 The President should eliminate OFCCP by simply rescinding EO 11246.
 Federal contractors would still be bound by statutory nondiscrimination law but would no longer work under overlapping regimes.
 (Contractors’ residual obligations under Section 503 of the Rehabilitation Act and